-- Some garbage disposals come complete with a L-shaped hex wrench, a jam key or an allen wrench.
+- Some garbage disposals come complete with an L-shaped hex wrench, a jammed key or an Allen wrench.
 If yours does, be sure to turn off the power, insert the wrench or key into the opening at the bottom of your appliance and move it back and forth until the impeller is free.
 Then wait a few minutes for the motor to cool before turning the power back on.

 - A clog may be present in the drain trap.
 Turn off the power to the disposal.
 Find the S-shaped pipe under the sink and release its fasteners with a wrench.
 Remove the drain trap and clear any blockages you find.